derek-chui/Network-Optimization/README.md

 **Below are the simulations used for this work:**

-- [NOMA3Q](./q-learning/NOMA3Q.m): Groups users in triplets and returns utilities with q learning
+- [NOMA3Q](./q-learning/NOMA3Q.m): Groups users and returns utilities with q learning
-- [NOMA3Q2](./q-learning/NOMA3Q2.m): Groups users in triplets with new semantic model and returns utilities with q learning
+- [NOMA3Q2](./q-learning/NOMA3Q2.m): Groups users with new semantic model and returns utilities with q learning

 </details>